haxsaw/hikaru/docs/crd.rst

 Good practices
 ------------------

-Several good practices should be observed when creating your own CRDs:
+Several good practices should be observed when defining your own CRDs:

 - **Split the CRD into at least two parts, the topmost object and the ``spec``, and make the spec optional**: virtually every existing K8s resource is organized this way, and the reason is simple: you only need the contents of the spec when instantiating the resource, not when reading, or deleting.
 So if you make the spec optional then when you want to read/delete you only need to provide the name via the metadata.
+Typically, the topmost object contains ``apiVersion``, ``kind``, ``metadata``, and ``spec``, while the ``spec`` object contains all the data relevant to the CRD itself.
+You don't have to do things this way, but it can be a lot simpler to follow this convention.
 - **House the resource classes in their own module**: this way the resources can be imported into any other module easily for whatever purpose.
-- **Add a call to ``set_default_release()`` for the release your CRD depends on**: if you do this in the resource module, you won't need to do this in the main code that uses the resource.
+- **Add a call to ``set_default_release()`` for the release your CRD depends on in the resource module**: if you do this in the resource module, you won't need to do this in the main code that uses the resource.
 - **If you're creating a class to mimic an existing CRD**, you may not want to bother with adding ``field()`` calls with ``FieldMetadata`` to your CRD dataclasses.
 This is because the ``FieldMetadata`` elements only come into play when defining the CRD to Kubernetes; Hikaru does nothing with them in any other cases, so they